axalatar/understanding-ai/README.md

 # understanding-ai
-A guide for different types of AI by someone who only kinda understands it
+A guide for different types of AI by someone who only kinda understands it.